Why Is The Republican Symbol A Elephant

 Following the "Third Term Panic" cartoon, Nast continued to use the elephant in his depictions of the Republican Party.
 Over time, the association between the animal and the party solidified.
 Other cartoonists picked up on the trend, further popularizing the elephant as a symbol of the GOP.
 The elephant's image evolved in these cartoons, sometimes appearing as a wise and benevolent creature, other times as a stubborn and out-of-touch beast.
 This malleability allowed cartoonists to use the elephant to both praise and criticize the Republican Party, depending on the political climate and the message they wished to convey.

 By the late 19th century, the elephant was firmly established as the unofficial symbol of the Republican Party.
-Its adoption was organic, driven by the power of visual imagery and the influence of political cartooning.
+That's why its adoption was organic, driven by the power of visual imagery and the influence of political cartooning.
 The elephant resonated with the public because it embodied certain qualities that were both admirable and potentially problematic, reflecting the complex nature of the Republican Party itself.
 Unlike a symbol chosen through a formal process, the elephant emerged from the grassroots of political discourse, making it a particularly potent and enduring representation of the GOP.

 Trends and Latest Developments